Jamal Harrison Bryant

-Jamal Harrison Bryant (born May 21, 1971) is an American minister and author.
+Jamal Harrison Bryant (born May 21, 1971) is an American minister, author and former political candidate.
 He is the senior pastor of New Birth Missionary Baptist Church.
-He is a graduate of Morehouse College and of Duke University.
-He received his doctorate of ministry degree from the Graduate Theological Foundation.

-In December 2018, Bryant transitioned from Empowerment Temple African Methodist Episcopal Church in Baltimore, Maryland to Atlanta, Georgia to pastor New Birth Missionary Baptist Church in DeKalb County.

 Early life and education

-Jamal Harrison Bryant was born on May 21, 1971, in Boston, Massachusetts to John Richard and Cecelia Bryant (née Williams).
+Jamal Harrison Bryant was born on May 21, 1971, in Boston, Massachusetts, to John Richard and Cecelia Bryant (née Williams).
 He has a younger sister.
-He was raised in Baltimore, Maryland where, as a child, he attended his father's church Bethel A.M.E.
+He was raised in the Westside neighborhood of Baltimore, Maryland, where, as a child, he attended his father's church Bethel A.M.E.
 Church.
-He preached his first sermon when he was 18 years old at Bethel titled "No Pain, No Gain."
+He preached his first sermon when he was a child at Bethel titled "No Pain, No Gain."

 Bryant attended Morehouse College where he earned an undergraduate degree in political science and international studies.
-He obtained a master's of divinity degree from Duke University in Durham, North Carolina.
+He obtained a master's of divinity degree from Duke University.
 He received a doctorate of ministry degree from the Graduate Theological Foundation.
-Bryant is a member of Kappa Alpha Psi fraternity.
+Bryant is a member of the Kappa Alpha Psi fraternity.

+Ministry

+In April 2000, Pastor Jamal Bryant founded the Empowerment Temple African Methodist Episcopal Church in Baltimore, Maryland, and served for 18 years.
+In December 2018, he became pastor of New Birth Missionary Baptist Church in Stonecrest, Georgia.

+Politics

+Bryant ostensibly ran for U.S. Congress in 2015, aiming to represent Baltimore, Maryland, as a Democrat.
+He suspended his campaign less than two weeks after announcing his run.

+In a February 2, 2025, service, Bryant announced a 40-day initiative to boycott the retailer Target for eliminating their diversity, equity, and inclusion (DEI) commitments.
+The original boycott was planned to run from March 3 to April 19, but on April 20, Easter Sunday, he announced that the initiative would now be indefinite.

 AME review after divorce

 Officials of the A.M.E. denomination intended, as of February 2008, to enter into discussions regarding Bryant's leadership, following mutual filings for divorce by Bryant, his spouse, Hampton alumna and future Real Housewives of Potomac star Gizelle Bryant.
 However, they said that Bryant did not face a disciplinary trial because no one came forward with a complaint against him.
-Church officials said that Bryant "was never charged through the church system with anything."
-In 2019, the two renewed their relationship and began dating again.
+Church officials said that Bryant "was never charged through the church system with anything".
+In 2019, the couple briefly dated.
+Many speculated this was just to give Gizelle a storyline as Jamal remained in Georgia and was seen with other ladies, including singer Tweet.